Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any regulatory reforms or initiatives envisaged?

-The extensively discussed and widely criticised Yarovaya Law – a federal law named after one of its authors, Russian Parliamentary Deputy Irina Yarovaya – will come into effect on July 1 2018 and have a major impact on telecoms activities.
-Under the scope of counter-terrorism measures, the law introduces an obligation that all Russian communications operators must store records of voice communications, text messages and all other type of data (including videos and pictures) exchanged, downloaded, shared or uploaded by users of Russian telecoms networks.
+The set of rather controversial amendments to the Russian laws, collectively called the Yarovaya Law after one of its authors, Russian Parliamentary Deputy Irina Yarovaya – came into effect on 1 July 2018 with some provisions’ effect delayed until October 1 2018.
+The law will have a major impact on telecoms activities which is yet to be acknowledged and analysed in full .
+Under the scope of counter-terrorism measures, the law introduced an obligation that all Russian communications operators must store records of voice communications, text messages and all other type of data (including videos and pictures) exchanged, downloaded, shared or uploaded by users of Russian telecoms networks.
 The metadata pertaining to these communications must be stored for three years and the content itself must be stored for six months after the communication’s transmission.
 All data must be provided to enforcement authorities on request, along with decryption keys if the data has been encrypted by the network operator or service.
-Failure to provide information, including decryption codes, is subject to fines of up to Rb1 million for legal entities (approximately $15,600).
+Failure to provide information, including decryption codes, is subject to fines of up to Rb1 million for legal entities (approximately $15,000).